 Loughborough Central is the railway's principle base and is built on the island platform model with the two platforms served by a single set of buildings.
 There is much to see here with the Museum, Shop, Buffet and Emporium on the platform along with the General and Ladies Waiting Rooms.
 The Museum contains historical information and artefacts from the start of railways and in particular the Great Central.
 It gives a good background to the importance of railways and the goods and passengers they carried.
 Facing the bottom of the station stairs is the Shop where, videos, books, model trains and all sorts of memorabilia may be purchased.
 Further along the platform is the Buffet where anything from a cup of tea to a full meal may be had.
 On Platform No.2 you can enter the Emporium selling everything from books to DVDs to help raise money to run the railway.
 Loughborough Central has toilet facilities, including a disabled toilet, and the platforms may be accessed by the stairs or a lift from the Booking Hall off Great Central Road.

-Off the north end of the platform, along a path to the west side of the railway, you can walk to view the signalbox, an original Great Central Railway ‘box and the Locomotive Shed.
+Off the north end of the platform, along a path to the west side of the railway, you can walk to view the signalbox, an original Great Central Railway 'box and the Locomotive Shed.
 Both these areas are working areas and access is restricted.
-But just ask any staff and access may be available.

 Loughborough Central to Quorn & Woodhouse